PrecisionHawk/model-api/doc/api_attributes.md

         render: -> (val) { val.present? ?
 JSON.parse(val) : nil },
         parse: :to_json,
       },

       has_detailed_options: {
         # Only expose when rendering in a collection
         only: [:index],
         # Render true or false depending on whether detailed options are provided
         value: -> (o) { o.detailed_options.present? }
       },

       update_options: {
         parse: :to_json,
         write_only: true
       },

       sensor_name: {
         # Basic option for handling exceptions
         on_exception: 'is not a valid sensor'
       },

       usage_count: {
         # More sophisticated options for handling exceptions
         on_exception: {
-          NotImplementedError: 'has not yet been implemented'
+          NotImplementedError: 'has not yet been implemented',
           RuntimeError: -> (e) { "A runtime error was encountered: #{e.message}" }
         }
       },

+      # Object timestamps rendered in a typical fashion
       created_at: { read_only: true, filter: true, sort: true },
       updated_at: { read_only: true, filter: true, sort: true }

+  # ...
+end
 ```

 ## Rendering